Passion Cycle Contents Page Main Site Contents Page Home Page

 Photo:T.Marshall Passion Cycle, West Chiltington, Sussex, detail, Entry into Jerusalem (80KB)

-Next comes the Crucifxion, sadly damaged in its centre but showing the same idiosyncratic arrow-shaped delineation of abdominal muscle as the preceding scene.
-The sinewy musculature of Christ’s arms also shows well.
+Next and shown below at the left comes the Crucifixion, sadly damaged in its centre but showing the same idiosyncratic arrow-shaped delineation of abdominal muscle as the preceding scene.
+The sinewy musculature of Christs arms also shows well.
 Mary and John flank him to left and right respectively.

 All the 13th century paintings dealing with narrative scenes at West Chiltington are framed within the round triple arches and slender pillars visible here.
 Despite the extensive damage, the Passion Cycle is a fine example of an early treatment of this subject, particularly noteworthy for its handling of physiognomy and facial expression.